younicam/younicam-AI/README.md

 export PYSPARK_DRIVER_PYTHON_OPTS=notebook
 ```

-Now you are able to launch PySpark from any directory with the following command:
+Now you are able to launch PySpark from any directory with the underneath command:

 ```bash
 pyspark